The 20th anniversary of the awards will be staged at Lincoln Park Performing Arts Center in Midland.

 Geneva College is committed to enhancing the arts in Western Pennsylvania and preserving the Mancini legacy that is part of our rich heritage.
-The McCarl Family Foundation, which is also committed to supporting the arts in our community, partners with Geneva College to help make the event possible.
+The McCarl Family Foundation, which is also committed to supporting the arts in our community, has

 $1,000 is awarded in scholarship to any student participant enrolling at Geneva College.
 A student participant includes anyone who has acted in the school musical, performed in the orchestra or was part of the stage crew/production team.
 The Muriel McCarl Scholarship is awarded to two students majoring in music.
 One award is presented to an enrolling Geneva College freshman and one to an enrolling freshman at any four-year college or university.